equinor/ert/docs/reference/configuration/keywords.rst

-        It searches for PARALLEL in the data file, and if that is not found it will search for SLAVE and update <NUM_CPU> according to how many nodes are found, note that it does *not* parse the data files of the nodes, and will assume one cpu per node.
+        It searches for PARALLEL in the data file, and if that is not found it will search for SLAVE and update <NUM_CPU> according to how many nodes are found, note that it does *not* parse the data files of the nodes, and will assume one cpu per node where entry number 5 is not set, and the number of entry number 5 otherwise plus one cpu for the master node.

         It is strongly recommended to use the :ref:`RUN_TEMPLATE <run_template>` for magic string replacement and resource allocation instead.
 Combined